 Or you could even try making a different candle shapes, such as this mason jar shaped beeswax candle.

-For more creative candle making ideas, check out our tutorial on making DIY citrus candles.
+For more creative candle making ideas, check out our tutorial on making DIY citrus candles or these mason jar lavender candles.
 Guess you could say we are on a bit of a fruity-candle-kick these days!
 Do you have any tips on how to make beeswax candles?

 Like it?
 Pin it for Later!